-'''

-from future import print_function
+''' from future import print_function

 import cx_Oracle

 connection = cx_Oracle.Connection("cx_Oracle/dev@localhost/orclpdb")

 cursor = connection.cursor()

-try:

-cursor.execute("select 1 / 0 from dual")
+try: cursor.execute("select 1 / 0 from dual")

 except cx_Oracle.DatabaseError as exc:

 error, = exc.args

 print("Oracle-Error-Code:", error.code)

 print("Oracle-Error-Message:", error.message)

 '''

-Connection Object

-Note: Any outstanding changes will be rolled back when the connection object is destroyed or closed.

-Connection.enter()

-The entry point for the connection as a context manager, a feature available in Python 2.5 and higher.
+Connection Object Note : Any outstanding changes will be rolled back when the connection object is destroyed or closed. .
+Any outstanding changes will be folice back when the connection object is destroyed of closed.
+Con nectionenter() The entry point for the connection as a context manager, a feature available in Python 2.5 and higher.
 It returns itself.

-'''

-Connection. exit ()

-'''
+Note: This method is an extension to the DB API definition.
+Con nectionexit() Con Con nectionexit() The exit point for the connection as a context manager, a feature available in Python 2.5 and higher.
+In the event The exit point for the connection as a context manager, a feature available in Python 2.5 and higher.
+In the event of an exception, the transaction is rolled back; otherwise, the transaction is committed.
+Note: This method is an extension to the DB API definition. nectionexit() The exit point for the connection as a context manager, a feature available in Python 2.5 and higher.
+In the event of an exception, the transaction is rolled back; otherwise, the transaction is committed.
 The exit point for the connection as a context manager, a feature available in Python 2.5 and higher.
 In the event of an exception, the transaction is rolled back; otherwise, the transaction is committed.

-Connection.action

-This write-only attribute sets the action column in the v\$session table.
-It is a string attribute and cannot be set to None - use the empty string instead.

-Connection.autocommit
+Note: This method is an extension to the DB API definition.